RLSNLP/Document-Context-to-Sentence-Simplification/README.md

-# Document-Context-to-Sentence-Simplication
+# Document-Context-to-Sentence-Simplification
-This repository contains the dataset used in the paper "On the Helpfulness of Document Context to Sentence Simpliﬁcation"
+This repository contains the dataset used in the paper "On the Helpfulness of Document Context to Sentence Simplification"

 (1) The file "With_context.txt" contains sentence pairs with the preceding sentences and the following sentences.
 The format is as follows: